kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/README.md

 - Home and Login navigate to /home and /login respectively.
 - Settings and My Plan navigate to anchors on the Home page (/home#settings and /home#plan), with smooth scroll into view.
 - Buttons are focusable and remote/keyboard accessible (Enter activates).
+- Navigation works without causing render loops; effects are carefully scoped.

 Dev server stability notes:
-- The dev server ignores changes to vite.config.js and other config/docs to prevent HMR restart loops.
+- The dev server ignores changes to `vite.config.js` and other config/docs to prevent HMR restart loops.
+- No process or script in this repo writes to `vite.config.js` at runtime; CLI flags `--host` and `--port` are respected without persisting anything to disk.
 - To run on the preview env host/port without conflict: `npm run dev -- --host 0.0.0.0 --port 3001` (or `PORT=3001 npm run dev`).
 - Allowed host includes vscode-internal-26938-beta.beta01.cloud.kavia.ai and strictPort=true ensures we don't auto-switch ports.